dynamic-stall/vaultwarden-docker/README.md

 organization_id = os.getenv("ORGANIZATION_ID")

 # Set the state file location
-# Note: the path must exist, the file will be created & managed by the sdk
+# Note: the path must exist, the file will be created & managed by the SDK
 state_path = os.getenv("STATE_FILE")

 # Attempt to authenticate with the Secrets Manager Access Token
 client.auth().login_access_token(os.getenv("ACCESS_TOKEN"), state_path)
 ```

-**NOTE:** It's best to avoid hard-coding secrets into your code -- especially for a secrets manager.
-This does, however, bring us to a classic chicken-or-egg scenario.
+**NOTE**: It's best to avoid hard-coding secrets into your code—especially for a secrets manager.
+This leads us to a classic chicken-and-egg scenario.
 If you have experience with this, _vete con Dios_...
-I'm currently hammering out my personal workflow for this scenario, which is to use an Ansible vault file to encrypt client settings (access token, API URL, etc.) and rely on either (A) a temporarily decrypted vault password file or (B) logging into the Bitwarden CLI and programmatically pulling the vault password via secure note (I know; hilariously roundabout) to decrypt the vault during automated workflows...
-I'm 100% open to suggestions on this process!
+Currently, I'm working on my personal workflow for this situation.
+My approach is to use an Ansible vault file to encrypt client settings (such as the access token, API URL, etc.) and rely on one of the following methods for decryption during automated workflows:
+A. A temporarily decrypted vault password file
+B. Logging into the Bitwarden CLI and programmatically pulling the vault password via a secure note (I know; a bit roundabout)

 <br>